 - Commission: Artists will be commissioned to create a new work to be installed at Sydney Story Factory to be exhibited for three to six months.
-Participating artists may explore a diverse range of art forms, including drawing, painting, sculpture, performance, textiles, photography and digital forms (including sound and video). - Completion and Deadlines: The artwork must be produced within a five-week period, with conception to coincide with the first student workshops, and completed installation with the final workshops.
-The development and construction of the artwork can take place either at SSF, or a location of the artist's choice, before final installation on the site. - Content: The content should be suitable for an all ages audience.
+Participating artists may explore a diverse range of art forms, including drawing, painting, sculpture, performance, textiles, photography and digital forms (including sound and video). - Completion and Deadlines: The artwork must be produced within a five-week period, with conception to coincide with the first student workshops, and completed installation before the final workshops.
+The development and construction of the artwork can take place either at SSF, or a location of the artist's choice, before final installation on the site.

-- Learning opportunities: The artwork will be used as the basis for a range of creative learning and educational opportunities in relation to the stated aims of the Sydney Story Factory.
-The artwork produced should reflect the proposed artform and processes on which the workshops will be built. - Consultation: The artist should consider the inclusion of children, people with specific needs, Indigenous and other community groups and support agencies.
-The artist will discuss these considerations with SSF and the MCA learning staff in initial interviews, and throughout the artwork's conception.
+- Content: The content should be suitable for an all ages audience. - Learning opportunities: The artwork will be used as the basis for a range of creative learning and educational opportunities in relation to the stated aims of the Sydney Story Factory.
+The art forms and processes of the proposed artwork will inform the learning experiences developed for primary and secondary students in the Unmapping workshops. - Consultation: The MCA and SSF will consider the inclusion of children, people with specific needs, Indigenous and other community groups and support agencies and will discuss these needs with the artist during the artwork's conception.
 SSF and the MCA will consult with representatives of learners with specific needs, Indigenous and other community groups and support agencies.
 The artist may be required to adjust their proposed artwork during installation to be accessible to audiences with access requirements. - Sustainability and ongoing maintenance: The artwork should be robust and require minimal maintenance by Sydney Story Factory staff over the course of the three to sixmonth period of exhibition.
 Consideration must be given to the impact on the artwork as it is exposed to students and the general public. - Promotion: The Unmapping program will be used as a key promotional point for the SSF and MCA throughout 2017 and 2018.
 The artist is encouraged to document the process and final work, and share their experience of the project through their social media channels and networks.